Rent party: Legacy

+In popular culture

 The band Steely Dan's 2009 tour of the United States was named the "Rent Party 09" tour.

 Rent parties not featuring either jazz or specifically African American crowds are featured in the plots of movies set in New York during the 1980s and 1990s such as Party Girl (starring Parker Posey).
 The song "House Rent Party" (1955) by Babs Gonzales and The Waldos' 1994 album Rent Party are references to the practice.